 It’s been so long since I read Percy Jackson and the Lightning Thief (and no, I still haven’t read the rest of the series) that it was only when I reread my own blogpost about it that I realised there might be a link between the two stories, Percy’s friend being called Annabeth, the same as Magnus’ cousin.
 Surely that can’t be a coincidence?

-My main niggle with Percy Jackson was caused by comparison to other books, mainly Harry Potter.
+My main niggle with Percy Jackson was caused by comparison to other books, mainly the boy who lived.
 But with the author of the latter having gone full transphobe in the years since I wrote that, I must admit that I am inclined to look at other stories in a more friendly light.
 I’m pretty sure I’ll be getting the next Magnus Chase book out of the library this summer, and I might even give Percy another go.
 I have also noted that it is really time I read Neil Gamain’s Norse Mythology (which we own).

 I’ll finish with another of my lol-moments: